top of page

 The Yamaha Operating System

-If Yamaha were releasing new versions of the operating system addressing the issues why was it still not liked.
-Musicians still called the operating system user-unfriendly, complex and cumbersome.
+If Yamaha was releasing new versions addressing the issues, why was it still not liked?
+Musicians still called the operating system user-unfriendly, complex, and cumbersome.

 Yamaha TX16W loading the Yamaha operating system